 Forms from other states are not acceptable under Georgia law.

 - PK3: Must be three years old by Sept.
-1; must be potty trained; students must independently care for all toileting needs.
+1; must be fully potty trained and able to use the bathroom independently; students must independently care for all toileting needs.

 - PK4: Must be four years old by Sept.
 1

 - TK: Preferred age is 5 years old by November 1

 - Kindergarten: Must be five years old by Sept.
 1